jan-forest/autoencodix-reproducibility/README.md

 ```
 ### Warning
-The script `./run_all_experiments.sh` will run for days (depending on your hardware).
+The script `./run_all_experiments.sh` will run for days or even weeeks (depending on your hardware).
 A more suitable way would be to run the scripts on a High Performance Compute Cluster (HPC).
 We provide the following scripts:
 ```
 .
 ├── run_SC-UL_prerun.sh